lukeeey/mcpe-docs/index.md

 ## Minecraft: Bedrock Edition Documentation
 Hello!
 Welcome to my unofficial documentation site!
 It is a remake of my old site, http://pe.thediamondyt.tk.

 This is primarily a developer focused site, so it may be slightly hard to understand for non-developers.

+The site is also open source, check it out @ [Github](https://github.com/lukeeey/mcpe-docs)

 ---

-(i will make this more pretty in the future)
+(i will make this look prettier in the future)

 ### [REST Api](rest-api/)
 ### [Minecraft Url Scheme](url-scheme/)